What Can Show Up as Benzodiazepines in a Urine Test? A Comprehensive Guide

 If you’re here, you likely want to know what substances can mimic benzodiazepines in a urine test.
 Whether you’re concerned about a false positive or simply curious, this guide will provide clarity on the topic.

-Understanding Benzodiazepines Urine Test
+Understanding Benzodiazepines Urine Tests

 False Positives in Benzodiazepine Urine Tests